FIRST-ethan/Safety-Wiki/Content/Documentation.md

 ## Safety Data Sheets

-Safety Data Sheets are documents that has any information about that product that you would need to know for safety.
+Material Safety Data Sheets (MASA or Safety Data Sheet (SDS)) are documents that has just about any information about that product that you would need to know for safety.
 Everything from the composition, to flammability, to handling/care and so on.
-They are assessable on the manufactures website for download and/or printing.
+They are accessible on the manufactures website for download and/or printing.

 ## Incident Report Sheets

-Incident report sheets is what you can use to log/report incidents medical and non-medical.
+Incident report sheets is what you can use to log/report medical and non-medical incidents.
 They should include the 5 W's of what happened, Who, What, When, Where, Why.

 For example if somebody slips when screwing in a screw and punches the piece the incident report should have the following info: